I’ve never considered myself a good manager.

 Cool perks and nice management included, people still want money.

 We’ve always paid fairly well.
 It’s part of my management style.
-Or, more likely, I compensate for my lack of desire to “manage” by hiring good people and paying them well.
+Or, more likely, I compensate for my lack of desire to “manage” by hiring good people, paying them well, and mostly leaving them alone to do their work.

 So we’ve paid above-market rates since the beginning for customer service and other roles.